neuropoly/intranet.neuro.polymtl.ca/computing-resources/compute-canada.md

 deactivate
 ```

-### Runing consecutive jobs
+### Running consecutive jobs

 TamIA has a 24h time limit for job runs.
-To avoid having to wait until job terminates to launch a training, you can launch jobs when others end/fail with dependencies.
+To avoid having to wait until the job terminates to launch a training, you can launch jobs when others end/fail with dependencies.
 Example:
 ```console
 sbatch train.sh